 Leonardo da Vinci

-Even master Artist Leo started as an Apprenticeship.
-Fair enough it was at the age of 14, which might have been legal in the 1460’s but don’t think you can get away with that these days!
-So yeah, around the age of 14, da Vinci began a lengthy apprenticeship with the noted artist Andrea del Verrocchio in Florence.
+Even master artist Leo started as an Apprentice.
+Around the age of 14 (and definitely not legal anymore), da Vinci began a lengthy Apprenticeship with noted artist Andrea del Verrocchio in Florence.
 He learned a wide breadth of technical skills including metalworking, leather arts, carpentry, drawing, painting and sculpting.
 His earliest known dated work—a pen-and-ink drawing of a landscape in the Arno valley—was sketched in 1473.

 At the age of 20, da Vinci qualified for membership as a master artist in Florence’s Guild of Saint Luke and established his own workshop and soon followed masterpieces such as Mona Lisa.
 Not bad!

 So there you have it, loads of famous people started off as Apprentices and then went on to achieve huge things.
 In some cases, things we still talk about and visit over 600 years ago!
 If you fancy getting yourself an Apprenticeship and earning some money whilst getting on the job experience and training, look no further than The Sheffield College.
 For more info, please click here.